rolfwessels/SteveTheTradeBot/README.md

 - [x] Logging & monitoring
 - [x] Slack
 - [x] Deploy to staging
-- [?]
-Fix slack - better error logging
+- [x] Fix slack - better error logging
 - [ ] Add a daily status report to slack
-- [ ] Add slack response to report
+- [x] Add slack response to report
 - [x] Add command to add all bots
-- [ ] All broker to be set from command line
+- [x] All broker to be set from command line
 - [x] Add some machine learning with net ml
 - [ ] Integrate a broker (Valr for now)
 - [ ] More back test stats